Certain infections and other conditions that inflame the pericardium cause pericarditis.

 Doctors can usually diagnose acute pericarditis based on the person's description of the pain and the sounds heard by listening through a stethoscope placed on the person's chest.
 Pericarditis can cause a crunching sound similar to the creaking of a leather shoe or a scratchy sound similar to the rustling of dry leaves (pericardial rub).
 Doctors can often diagnose pericarditis a few hours to a few days after a heart attack based on hearing these sounds.

-Usually, doctors also do electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG), which often shows abnormalities caused by the pericarditis.
-Then doctors look for signs of pericardial effusion by doing a chest x-ray and echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more (a procedure that uses ultrasound waves to produce an image of the heart).
+Usually, doctors also do electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG), which often shows abnormalities caused by the pericarditis.
+Then doctors look for signs of pericardial effusion by doing a chest x-ray and echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more (a procedure that uses ultrasound waves to produce an image of the heart).

 Tests for the cause of pericarditis